 Mama Joy Reacts After Securing World Cup Ticket Outside Government Funding

-After a heated exchange on social media with Sports Minister Gayton McKenzie, Chauke has secured an ambassadorial position with the emerging African sports brand abOVEnormal, which will fully sponsor her attendance at the tournament.
+The former Orlando Pirates was poised to miss out on going for the World after a heated exchange on social media with Sports Minister Gayton McKenzie, but she has secured an ambassadorial position with the emerging African sports brand abOVEnormal, which will fully sponsor her attendance at the tournament.

-The dispute began when Chauke voiced her frustration over the government’s decision not to finance fans’ travel to the World Cup, which will be jointly hosted by the United States, Mexico, and Canada.
-Her criticism escalated into a public post calling for leadership change within the sports administration.
+The dispute began when Mama Joy voiced her frustration over the government’s decision not to finance fans’ travel to the World Cup, which will be jointly hosted by the United States, Mexico, and Canada.
+Her criticism escalated into a public spat between her and McKenzie.

 Chauke also pointed to her connection with Masingita Masunga, founder of abOVEnormal, as a major reason for embracing the partnership.
 Masunga, who lives with cerebral palsy, is widely recognised in South Africa for her advocacy around disability inclusion and women’s empowerment.